English Reformation: Catholic recovery

 There is debate among historians over how vibrant the restoration was on the local level.
-According to historian A. G. Dickens, "Parish religion was marked by religious and cultural sterility", though historian Christopher Haigh observed enthusiasm, marred only by poor harvests that produced poverty and want.
+According to historian A. G. Dickens, it was a time of "religious and cultural sterility", though historian Christopher Haigh observed enthusiasm, marred only by poor harvests that produced poverty and want.
 Recruitment to the English clergy began to rise after almost a decade of declining ordinations.
 Repairs to long-neglected churches began.
 In the parishes, "restoration and repair continued, new bells were bought, and church ales produced their bucolic profits".
 Great church feasts were restored and celebrated with plays, pageants and processions.
 However, Bishop Bonner's attempt to establish weekly processions in 1556 was a failure.
 Haigh writes that in years during which processions were banned people had discovered "better uses for their time" as well as "better uses for their money than offering candles to images".
 The focus was on "the crucified Christ, in the mass, the rood, and Corpus Christi devotion".

 Obstacles

 Protestants who refused to conform remained an obstacle to Catholic plans.
 Around 800 Protestants fled England to find safety in Protestant areas of Germany and Switzerland, establishing networks of independent congregations.
-Safe from persecution, these Marian exiles carried on a propaganda campaign against Roman Catholicism and the Queen's Spanish marriage, sometimes calling for rebellion.
+Safe from persecution, these Marian exiles carried on a propaganda campaign against Catholicism and the Queen's Spanish marriage, sometimes calling for rebellion.
 Those who remained in England were forced to practise their faith in secret and meet in underground congregations.

-In 1555, the initial reconciling tone of the regime began to harden with the revival of the medieval heresy laws, which authorized capital punishment as a penalty for heresy.
+In 1555, the initial reconciling tone of the regime began to harden with the revival of the English late medieval civil heresy laws, which authorised capital punishment as a penalty for heresy.
 The persecution of heretics was uncoordinated—sometimes arrests were ordered by the Privy Council, others by bishops, and others by lay magistrates.
 Protestants brought attention to themselves usually due to some act of dissent, such as denouncing the Mass or refusing to receive the sacrament.
 A particularly violent act of protest was William Flower's stabbing of a priest during Mass on Easter Sunday, 14 April 1555.
 Individuals accused of heresy were examined by a church official and, if heresy was found, given the choice between death and signing a recantation.
 In some cases, Protestants were burnt at the stake after renouncing their recantation.